To Fight For Your Rights

-Can Juveniles be Tried as an Adult for DWI Charges?
+Can Juveniles be Tried as an Adult for DWI Charges in North Carolina?

 The Juvenile Justice Reform Act does not affect DWI charges or violations of the Chapter 20 Motor Vehicle Laws in North Carolina.